Prag8855/aab/content/glossary/Niederlassungserlaubnis.md

 - You can't vote in elections.
 - If you leave Germany for a long time, you lose it.
-- If you commit a serious crime, you can lose it.
+- You can still get deported.

 **[How to apply for permanent residence ➞](/guides/permanent-residence)**